midonet/midonet/docs/l2-gateway.md

 PortSet (to the trunks).
 Which is incorrect.
 This must happen only *after* the ToPortSetAction is processed.

+Note that during loops it's likely that frames may bounce back from the physical switch into Midolman, causing conflicting mac-port mappings.
+As a consequence of this, frames ingressing from one port may be forwarded back to the same port after mac-learning.
+Midolman will detect this case and create a temporary drop, giving time for the network to stabilize the mac on a given port.

 ## Coordinator changes

 Supporting multicast from VUB's connected to a VAB required an